Bill Stalker: Personal life

+During his time performing as part of Blerta, Stalker met jazz singer Beverly Jean Morrison (who went by the professional name of Beaver) and together they had two daughters, Fritha and Kate Stalker.
+By September 1977, the pair had separated, but remained close friends.

+Stalker also had two other older children, Eleanor and Greg Carr, twins, who were adopted out as babies.
+He had been in the process of searching for the twins shortly before his death.

 Death

-After nine months with Cop Shop, Stalker was tired of both working in serials and of playing Fanelli.
-He quit the show to explore various film offers.
-However, on 28 November 1981, during a weekend break between taping his final scenes for Cop Shop, he was killed when his motorcycle slid and collided with a car in wet weather in Toorak, Victoria.
-His pillion passenger, then-girlfriend New Zealand born actress Catherine Wilkin, suffered a fractured hip and leg injuries in the accident.
+On 28 November 1981, during a weekend break between taping his final scenes for Cop Shop, Stalker was killed when his motorcycle slid and collided with a car in wet weather in Toorak, Victoria.
+His pillion passenger, then-girlfriend, New Zealand born actress Catherine Wilkin, suffered a fractured hip and leg injuries in the accident.

 A dedication to Stalker was shown at the end of his final Cop Shop episode.